-Certain facilities have been selected to be Blue Distinction Centers for Bariatric Surgery, Cardiac Care, Knee and Hip Replacement, Spine Surgery, and Complex and Rare Cancers.
+Certain facilities have been selected to be Blue Distinction Centers for Bariatric (Weight-loss) Surgery, Cancer Care, Cardiac Care, Knee and Hip Replacement, Spine Surgery, Maternity Care, and Transplants.
 These facilities meet objective quality criteria established with input from expert physician panels, surgeons, and other medical professionals.
 Blue Distinction Centers offer comprehensive care delivered by multidisciplinary teams with subspecialty training and distinguished clinical expertise.
+See page 18, for the procedures that require use of a Blue Distinction Center.
+We have two types of designations: Blue Distinction Centers and Blue Distinction Centers+ (Plus).
+Blue Distinction Centers are healthcare facilities with providers recognized for their expertise in delivering specialty care.
+Blue Distinction Centers+ are recognized for their expertise and efficiency in delivering specialty care.
+We refer to these facilities in this brochure as Blue Distinction Centers.